Lcornet/GENERA/README.md

 Please visit the wiki for tutorials and access to the tools: https://github.com/Lcornet/GENERA/wiki

+# NEWS
+Mantis is now installed in a singularity container for the Metabolic workflow (install is no longer necessary).

 # Information about the GEN-ERA project
 Please visit
 https://bccm.belspo.be/content/bccm-collections-genomic-era